josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/importing_images.md

 > Seealso:
 >
-> In Godot 4.0, changing the texture filter and repeat mode is no longer done
-> in the import options.
->
-> Instead, texture filter and repeat modes are changed in the CanvasItem
+> Since Godot 4.0, texture filter and repeat modes are set in the CanvasItem
 > properties in 2D (with a project setting acting as a default), and in a
 > <doc:standard_material_3d#Sampling>.
-> In custom shaders, filter and repeat mode is changed on the sampler2D
+> In custom shaders, filter and repeat mode is changed on the `sampler2D`
 > uniform using hints described in the <doc:shading_language>
 > documentation.
 >